Our current campaigns

 Improving Heritage Maintenance Funds

-Our tax campaign calls on government to reduce income tax on HMFs to 20%, so that they can work harder for conservation and public access purposes.
+Our tax campaign calls on government to reduce income tax on Heritage Maintenance Funds (HMFs) to the basic rate (currently 20%), so that they can work harder for conservation and public access purposes.

 HMFs are designed to enable nationally important historic houses that are open to the public to ring-fence funds (from their own resources) for maintenance.
-HMFs are exempt from inheritance tax to enable more of the money in them to be devoted to the conservation of publicly accessible heritage.
-In their current form, however, with income tax levied at 45%, HMFs are not being used to their full potential – just 8% of Historic Houses places have one.
+Inheritance tax on HMFs is deferred in order to enable more of the money in them to be devoted to the conservation of publicly accessible heritage.
+In their current form, however, with income tax on HMFs currently levied at 45%, HMFs are not being used to their full potential – just 8% of Historic Houses’ member places have one.

 We continue to work with government, politicians and stakeholders to highlight the benefits of reducing income tax on HMFs – for public access and enjoyment of nationally important heritage, for conservation and for the rural economy.